Admonitory blog post on the perils of Spanish public auctions.

 Of cinders and regrets

 Never make false assumptions on Spanish legal matters – you will regret it.
+Never allow a lender to have the last word, it's a blind perdition.

 If you think a lawyer’s advice is expensive, just wait until you start dealing with a lender unrepresented…

 She is now being chased for the ‘shortfall’ post-auction.
 She is being blacklisted in Experian, and other credit-rating agencies, which will seriously hamper her borrowing ability going forward in the UK or elsewhere.
-Her doctrine of passing is a harsh lesson in life and a stark warning to other borrowers.
+Her doctrine of passing is a harsh lesson in life and serves as a stark warning to other borrowers.

 "Dura lex, sed lex."